ToledoEM/Delete_ollamahistory_chat/README.md

 I made these scripts to clean only the chat history and the logs from Ollama GUI and server.
 It does not remove models, users, or app settings.

-Motivation: is not only me, (issue in ollama)[https://github.com/ollama/ollama/issues/13926], and (another issue)[https://github.com/ollama/ollama/issues/15099]
+Motivation: order and privacy.
+But is not only me, [issue](https://github.com/ollama/ollama/issues/13926), [issue](https://github.com/ollama/ollama/issues/15099), [issue](https://github.com/ollama/ollama/issues/14313), [and another](https://github.com/ollama/ollama/issues/14908)

 Scripts are available for **macOS**, **Linux**, and **Windows**.